cloudfoundry/docs-cfcr/docs/installing/deploying-kubo.md

 Persistent storage in Kubo requires configuring the `cloud-provider` job on the master and worker nodes.
 On AWS, GCP, and vSphere, Kubo deployments have the `cloud-provider` job enabled by default.
 For more information, see the `cloud-provider` [spec](https://github.com/cloudfoundry-incubator/kubo-release/blob/master/jobs/cloud-provider/spec) in `kubo-release` and the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

+### Create a StorageClass

+To enable persistent storage for your  cluster, you must declare the type of persistent volume that your cluster can use by creating a [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses).

+A StorageClass gives operators a way to describe the different classes of storage that a cluster offers.

-Perform the following steps to enable persistent storage for your Kubo cluster:
+Perform the following steps to create a StorageClass:

-1. Download the [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses) spec for your IaaS to your Kubo environment.
+1. Download the StorageClass spec for your IaaS to your Kubo environment.
 Run the command for your IaaS:

 	* **AWS**: `wget https://raw.githubusercontent.com/pivotal-cf-experimental/kubo-ci/master/specs/storage-class-aws.yml`
 	* **GCP**: `wget https://raw.githubusercontent.com/pivotal-cf-experimental/kubo-ci/master/specs/storage-class-gcp.yml`